arcadiapage/arcadiapage.github.io/_drafts/what-it-s-like-being-an-infp-enneagram-type-3.md

 Somehow I came to believe that wearing the mask of an extraverted thinker via relentlessly striving is the way to win admiration and love and that I'm not good enough as I am.
 It's a message from my childhood and society.
 I feel that in some ways I'm more fragile than Type 3s that have different MBTI types since I'm more prone to burnout due to overuse of extraverted thinking.

-However, the amazing thing is that being a healthy INFP means being a healthy enneagram Type 3.
+However, the amazing thing is that being a healthy INFP means being a healthy Enneagram Type 3.
 A healthy INFP is in touch with [introverted](https://arcadiapage.com/2018/03/life-as-introverted-feeling-user.html) feeling.
 They are deeply aware of their values and what's important to them.
 This makes INFPs authentic.

 To be a healthy Type 3, it's essential to get in touch with your authenticity.
 This is because Type 3s can get so used to shaping the way they appear to please others, that they lose touch with who they are and what they want.
 As a result, Type 3s risk coming across as shallow.
 On top of that, they will never feel successful enough, beautiful enough, or famous enough because they've never taken the time to think about what success is to them.
 As long as Type 3s live by seeing themselves through the eyes of others, they will never feel like they are enough.

 As a side note, since I'm a Type 3 INFP, I must learn to control my workaholic tendencies and sink into using introverted sensing.
 Just like with introverted feeling, introverted sensing involves slowing down.
 Introverted sensing is also about taking time to reflect, learning from the past, and working with the mind-body connection.
 I have to buckle down on using my top three functions (Fi, Ne, Si), so I don't get weighed down by my inferior function (Te).

 # Using Type 3 Abilities for the Greater Good

 Sometimes when I read descriptions of Enneagram Type 3s, I wonder what exactly are they good for, other than chasing beauty, chasing money, and being tabloid fodder.

 Well, if Type 3s took a break from building their self-image and turned their attention towards being genuinely of service, here's what I think they'll be good at: